 I know the difference between bland-and-boring passive writing and the necessary use of to be verbs; there are times when these verbs are the better choice.
 I’m not afraid of sentence fragments.
 Love ‘em, in fact.
 Sometimes, anyway, when they suit the narrative voice.
 I know that the “Rule of Adverb Avoidance” is both ridiculous and impossible to follow because words like not and however are adverbs, too, but I also know that adding an -ly adverb to the tag for every line of dialogue isn’t good writing.

-I know the proper use of semicolons.
+I know the correct use of semicolons.
 I know the difference between a kilt and a kirtle.
 I know that it is, in fact, much easier to hit a person wearing plate armor than it is to hit that same person when they’re wearing light leather.
-I know that flaxen refers to the color of unbleached linen, not to the color of flax blossoms.
+I know that flaxen refers to the palest-brown color of unbleached linen, not to the blue of flax blossoms.
 I know all the standard uses of italics.
 I know how to use hyphens.
 I know that Earth is not the “only planet in the galaxy,” nor even the only one of its type.
 I know that a telepath can’t turn on a light bulb with her mind (unless she’s also a telekinetic), nor can she see the future.

 Rates: My usual rate for combined line editing/proofreading is $4/page (page = 250 words), although I am willing to negotiate on a case-by-case basis.